 ]]>

-Is the Yardi Private Cloud Right for You? https://jackofalltradesmasterofsome.com/blog/2018/02/12/yardi-private-cloud-right/ Mon, 12 Feb 2018 21:38:53 +0000 http://jackofalltradesmasterofsome.com/blog/?p=32 Read more]]> Yardi software offers two versions of their services offerings, SaaS Select and Hosted Private Could.
+Is the Yardi Private Cloud Right for You? http://jackofalltradesmasterofsome.com/blog/2018/02/12/yardi-private-cloud-right/ Mon, 12 Feb 2018 21:38:53 +0000 http://jackofalltradesmasterofsome.com/blog/?p=32 Yardi software offers two versions of their services offerings, SaaS Select and Hosted Private Could.
 They are essentially same offering from a front end user’s perspective, but vary significantly on the back end.
 Deciding on which one is right for you depends on your business requirements, the maturity of your organization, and your data analysis needs.

 Need help with getting this solution up and running for your business?
 Email me at bettermentstudio5@gmail.com to discuss a low cost solution to host your reporting, analytics and integration needs!